bestestdev/pi-led-service/README.md

 - LED indices range from 0 to 9
 - Color values range from 0 to 255
-- The service runs as root to access GPIO pins
+- The service runs as root to access SPI interface
 - The service will automatically restart if it crashes
 - Make sure to activate the virtual environment (`source venv/bin/activate`) before running any commands